ampproject/amphtml/extensions/amp-fx-collection/amp-fx-collection.md

 ##### data-duration (optional)

 This is the duration over which the animation takes places.
-The default value is `Xms`.
+The default value differs across device as follows:
+* Mobile - `400ms`,
+* Tablet - `500ms`,
+* Desktop - `600ms`.

 ##### data-easing (optional)